aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

 # ChatGPT and Whisper API | Day 61

 - Started using ChatGPT and Whisper API's to integrate its models in my ML projects.
-It was released recently by OpenAI for developers to improve their work as these API's could be found as item **77** [here](#worthy-tools) or accessed directly through [here](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
+It was released recently by OpenAI for developers to improve their work as these API's could be found as item **77** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).

 # Top ML Projects $ DS Interviews | Day 62

-- Came across a wonderful KDnuggets article of what should get you hired as an ML Engineer when completing one of the projects like MNIST Digit Classification, Heart Disease Prediction or Sales Forecasting to name a few of the 20 offered as the rest could be found as item **78** [here](#worthy-tools) or accessed directly through [here](https://www.kdnuggets.com/2021/09/20-machine-learning-projects-hired.html).
+- Came across a wonderful KDnuggets article of what should get you hired as an ML Engineer when completing one of the projects like MNIST Digit Classification, Heart Disease Prediction or Sales Forecasting to name a few of the 20 offered as the rest could be found as item **78** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://www.kdnuggets.com/2021/09/20-machine-learning-projects-hired.html).
 - Every one knows that for Machine Learning you need to master Python, however there are other programming languages that could boost your arsenal in ML as well.
-Such could be Java and Javascript while the rest are found as top 7 ML pragramming languaes as item **79** [here](#worthy-tools) or accessed directly through [here](https://www.codecademy.com/resources/blog/machine-learning-programming-languages/).
+Such could be Java and Javascript while the rest are found as top 7 ML pragramming languaes as item **79** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://www.codecademy.com/resources/blog/machine-learning-programming-languages/).

 # Effective Testing for ML Projects | Day 63

 - Found a wonderful blog that summarises the effective testing for Machine Learning Projects by giving and solving examples.
-The blog posts could be found as items **80**, **81** and **82** [here](#worthy-tools) or accessed directly through [here](https://ploomber.io/blog/ml-testing-i/), [here](https://ploomber.io/blog/ml-testing-ii/) and [here](https://ploomber.io/blog/ml-testing-iii/).
-The GitHub repository of the project could be found also as item **11** [here](#worthy-repositories).
+The blog posts could be found as items **80**, **81** and **82** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://ploomber.io/blog/ml-testing-i/), [here](https://ploomber.io/blog/ml-testing-ii/) and [here](https://ploomber.io/blog/ml-testing-iii/).
+The GitHub repository of the project could be found also as item **11** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Repositories.

 # A/B Testing | Day 64

-- Studied about A/B Testing while understanding its fundamentals, working through Python examples and digging into False Negatives and False Positives as more on that could be found as items **83** **84**, **85** and **86** [here](#worthy-tools) or accessed directly through [here](https://netflixtechblog.com/decision-making-at-netflix-33065fa06481), [here](https://netflixtechblog.com/what-is-an-a-b-test-b08cc1b57962), [here](https://netflixtechblog.com/interpreting-a-b-test-results-false-positives-and-statistical-significance-c1522d0db27a) and [here](https://towardsdatascience.com/simple-and-complet-guide-to-a-b-testing-c34154d0ce5a).
+- Studied about A/B Testing while understanding its fundamentals, working through Python examples and digging into False Negatives and False Positives as more on that could be found as items **83** **84**, **85** and **86** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://netflixtechblog.com/decision-making-at-netflix-33065fa06481), [here](https://netflixtechblog.com/what-is-an-a-b-test-b08cc1b57962), [here](https://netflixtechblog.com/interpreting-a-b-test-results-false-positives-and-statistical-significance-c1522d0db27a) and [here](https://towardsdatascience.com/simple-and-complet-guide-to-a-b-testing-c34154d0ce5a).

 # Statistical Concepts in Data Science | Day 65

-- Refreshed knowledge about statistical concepts necessary to be known for Data Science interviews ranging from Z-tests and T-tests to Uniform and Poisson Distributions to name a few ot the 10 that could be found as item **87** [here](#worthy-tools) or accessed directly through [here](https://www.kdnuggets.com/2021/02/10-statistical-concepts-data-science-interviews.html).
+- Refreshed knowledge about statistical concepts necessary to be known for Data Science interviews ranging from Z-tests and T-tests to Uniform and Poisson Distributions to name a few ot the 10 that could be found as item **87** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://www.kdnuggets.com/2021/02/10-statistical-concepts-data-science-interviews.html).

 # Python Tricks & Reinforcement Learning | Day 66